badong/badong.github.com/_posts/2012-03-9-general_cheatsheets.md

 3. **Convert integer to binary representation**
 {% highlight java %}
-for(int i=31; i>=0; i--)
+//note this goes from 31 to 0, so it will loop 32 times for(int i=31; i>=0; i--)
 {
 sum=( num >> i ) & 1;